google/pytype/pytype/tools/analyze_project/README.md

 ### Config File

-`pytype-all` uses a config file to set up per-project input, dependency and output directories.
-The config file is an INI-style file with a `[pytype]` section; if an explicit config file is not supplied pytype-all will look for a `[pytype]` section in your `setup.cfg` (the first `setup.cfg` file found by walking upwards from the current working directory).
+`pytype-all` uses a config file to set up per-project input and output directories.
+The config file is an INI-style file with a `[pytype]` section;
+if an explicit config file is not supplied pytype-all will look for a `[pytype]` section in your `setup.cfg` (the first `setup.cfg` file found by walking upwards from the current working directory).

 Start off by generating a sample config file:
 ```